-Bridge House plays a crucial role addressing homelessness in Boulder.
+Bridge House plays a crucial role addressing homelessness.

-Not only is our Resource Center open year-round providing basic needs-from bus fare to prescription medications- we also provide employment services and meals for BOHO’s day services.
-Bridge House is the entry point for many seeking a bridge out of homelessness.
+Not only do we provide outreach case management services for basic needs-from bus fare to prescription medications- we also provide employment services and nightly meals at our Community Table dinner program.
+Bridge House is a bridge for many seeking a pathway out of homelessness.

 The need is great.

 While Boulder County has a high standard of living, there continues to be a significant number of people in our community who are struggling.
-The number and percentage of unemployed residents in Boulder County have both reached 20+ year highs during the current recession.
 Poverty and homelessness are inextricably linked and are growing in Boulder County as well as nationwide.
 In a recent Point in Time survey, 1,970 people were counted as homeless within Boulder County’s borders on one single night.
 Of those counted, 45% noted job loss and low wages for their homelessness.
-We see this on a daily basis at Bridge House, in 2016 we have seen over 1,800 individuals seeking services at our Resource Center.
+We see this on a daily basis at Bridge House, in 2016 we have seen over 1,800 individuals seeking our basic needs case management services.

 Our approach to change is simple.

-Bridge House’s mission is to address immediate survival needs of homeless and working poor individuals and provide resources which lead to employment, housing, personal stability and healing.
+Bridge House’s mission is to address immediate survival needs of homeless and low income individuals and provide resources which lead to employment, housing, personal stability and healing.

-We believe that it is crucial to provide basic services like access case management, and food to homeless and working poor of our community.
-But we use these services to bring people to our transitional services like Ready to Work and outreach case management in hope of engaging them in discussion about what they need to get on their feet.
+We believe that it is crucial to provide basic services like access case management, and food to homeless and low income individuals of our community.
+But we use these services to connect people to our transitional services like Ready to Work and outreach case management in hope of engaging them in discussion about what they need to get on their feet.
 We meet people “where they’re at” and use a variety of tools and resources to help them work toward a better quality of living.
 We invest in opportunities.

 We offer a Bridge of Opportunity